 Mandatory Travel Insurance:

 Please Note: All voyages will operate subject to a minimum of 90 participants.
-The chances that you might complete a full Spitsbergen Circumnavigation (based on experiences from with this shipping company from 2013 until 2017) are about 70%.
-In case it is not possible to complete a full circumnavigation, you may make a circumnavigation of Spitsbergen through Hinlopen Strait.
+In case it is not possible to reach Kvitøya and complete a full circumnavigation of Spitsbergen, an alternative program will be devised.
 The onboard expedition leader determines the final itinerary.

 Pre-scheduled transfers and baggage handling between the airport and ship (only for passengers on group flights to and from Longyearbyen); shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots); all meals onboard the ship; snacks, coffee, and tea; comprehensive pre-departure material; all miscellaneous service taxes and port charges throughout the program; AECO fees and governmental taxes.
 Inclusions subject to change without notice.

-PHOTOS: © Arjen Drost; © Erwin Vermeulen; © Franco Banfi; © Joerg Ehlrich; © Petr Slavik
+PHOTOS: © Arjen Drost; © Erwin Vermeulen; © Franco Banfi; © Joerg Ehlrich; © Petr Slavik, © Rinie van Meurs, © Oceanwide Expeditions